-According to data from think with Google, travelers report that search is the most common way in which they discover the brand they ultimately book with during the travel planning phase.
-Therefore, SEO and really all aspects of online marketing are essential in trying to compete online in the hospitality industry.
-The struggle that makes organic search results so complicated for hospitality and travel brands is the ever changing landscape they live in.
-From Online Travel Agencies (OTA’s), to new startups like AirBnB, to the recently opened resort down the street, the competition will capture your audience if you are not at the top of your game.
+According to data from Think With Google, search is the most common way in which travelers discover the brand they ultimately book with during the travel planning phase — and the number of searchers only continues to rise.
+Therefore, SEO — and really all aspects of online marketing — are essential in trying to compete online in the hospitality industry.
+The struggle that makes organic search results so complicated for hospitality and travel brands is the ever-changing landscape they live in.
+From Online Travel Agencies (OTAs to alternative options like Airbnb and the recently opened resort down the street, the competition will capture your audience if you are not at the top of your game.

-But, don’t fret, there’s good news!
-We’re giving you 5 SEO tips that can help in getting your travel or hospitality business moving in the right direction for earning organic search visibility from the search engines.
+Don’t fret!
+There’s good news!
+We’re giving you five SEO tips that can help in getting your travel or hospitality business moving in the right direction for earning organic search visibility from the search engines.

 1. Mobile Friendliness

 Is your travel website mobile friendly?
-If you’re shaking your head No, here’s a boatload of reasons why you need to transition to a mobile friendly website immediately!
+If you’re shaking your head no, here are a boatload of reasons why you need to transition to a mobile-friendly website immediately!